 Fort Worth Hall was the first building to be constructed on the Fort Worth campus in 1910 was named for the city of Fort Worth.
-Today it houses the administrative offices of Scarborough College and is used as a residence hall for men.
+Today it houses the administrative offices of campus police/security and is used as a residence hall for men.
 Fort Worth Hall also contains commuter rooms available by reservation throught the Riley Center.

 Barnard Hall was named for Floy Barnard, a former dean of women.
 Barnard Hall is the residence hall for single women.
 It was constructed in 1915, with an addition in 1920.